red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/migration-guide.md

 ### Generic Matching

-In Colang 1.0 it was possible to use generic matching using `user ...` and `bot ...`.
+In Colang 1.0, it was possible to use generic matching using `user ...` and `bot ...`.
-These have a different equivalent in Colang 2.0.
+These have different equivalents in Colang 2.0.
 The `...` can no longer be used for matching, only for generation.

 The following changes are applied during conversion:
 - `user ...` is translated to `user said something`